-BTK is dedicated to offer comprehensive implant solutions to meet the requirements of individual clini- cal situations, user preferences and economic constraints.
+BTK is committed to offer complete implant solutions in order to satisfy all the needs in different clinical situations, with solutions that meet the user preferences and also economic constraints.

 Download manual implant lines

-Different designs, sizes, diameters, surfaces and abutment connections are available, while at the same time BTK strives to maintain a small number of precision-instruments thus simplifying procedures and limiting investments needed.
+The BTK implant system offers different designs, sizes, diameters and abutment connections, while at the same time BTK strives to maintain a small number of precision-instruments thus simplifying procedures and limiting investments needed.

 BTK’s external hexagon connection comprises a parallel hexagon at 0.7 mm height and a 90° shoulder to allow a flat-to- flat margin fit to the implant.
 Abutments are connected to the implant using a M1.8 (EN) or M2.0 (ER/EW) abutment screw.